 GOES-16 GLM Case Exercise: Buenos Aires Tornado and Hail Event: The GLM's continuous lightning monitoring capability is a valuable asset to detecting and monitoring developing thunderstorms 24 hours a day.
 This 30 minute lesson introduces learners to the benefits of using Geostationary Lightning Mapper (GLM) observations in assessing convection.
 Learners will explore a severe weather event near Buenos Aires, Argentina, and practice using GLM observations to determine initial convection, supplement other data tools in estimating tendencies in storm strength, and evaluate the potential for severe weather.

 GOES-16 and S-NPP/JPSS Case Exercise: Hurricane Harvey Surface Flooding: Satellite data are important tools for analyses and short-term forecasts of surface floodwater.
-This lesson will highlight the August 2017 flooding associated with Hurricane Harvey in southeastern Texas, one of the most costly weather disasters in U.S. history.
+This lesson highlights the August 2017 flooding associated with Hurricane Harvey in southeastern Texas, one of the most costly weather disasters in U.S. history.
 Through the use of interactive exercises the learner will become familiar with use and interpretation of satellite imagery in regions with surface flooding.
-The lesson will use data from both the S-NPP Visible Infrared Imaging Radiometer Suite (VIIRS) and the GOES-16 Advanced Baseline Imager (ABI).
-The satellite-derived flood map and the data that go into the flood map will both be highlighted in the lesson.
-Examples of floodplain inundation, interbasin transfer, and water pooling in reservoirs will be shown along with issues related to spatial and temporal resolution.
+The lesson uses data from both the S-NPP Visible Infrared Imaging Radiometer Suite (VIIRS) and the GOES-16 Advanced Baseline Imager (ABI).
+The satellite-derived flood map and the data that go into the flood map are both highlighted in the lesson.
+Examples of floodplain inundation, interbasin transfer, and water pooling in reservoirs are shown along with issues related to spatial and temporal resolution.

 How Satellite Observations Impact NWP: Satellite observations have a huge impact on numerical weather prediction (NWP) model analyses and forecasts.
 This lesson discusses the use of satellite observations in NWP and how model limitations prevent more of the data from being assimilated.
 Included are expected advances in NWP from GOES-R.